psyll/Webhook-Examples/README.md

 # Webhook Examples

-This repository contains a collection of code examples demonstrating how to interact with a [Psyll webhook](https://psyll.com/en/webhok) endpoint  using various programming languages.
-Each example performs a POST request to the webhook with a payload to execute a trading action (e.g., "BUY" order for BTCUSDT).
-The examples are designed to be simple, reusable, and easily adaptable for different use cases.
+This repository provides a collection of code examples demonstrating how to interact with a [Psyll webhook](https://psyll.com/en/webhok) endpoint using various programming languages.
+Each example performs a POST request to the webhook with a payload to execute a trading action, such as a "BUY" order for BTCUSDT.
+The examples are designed to be simple, reusable, and adaptable for various use cases, enabling developers to integrate trading functionality into their applications.

 ## Whats is webhook?